MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 In Entra ID, EAMs and Conditional Access custom controls can operate in parallel while customers prepare for and migrate to EAMs.

-Customers that are currently using an integration with an external provider via custom controls can continue to use the custom control and any configured Conditional Access policies to manage their authentication requirements for resources.
-Admins are recommended to create parallel set of Conditional Access policies during this migration period:
+Customers who currently use an integration with an external provider by using custom controls can continue to use them, and any Conditional Access policies they configured to manage access.
+Admins are recommended to create a parallel set of Conditional Access policies during the migration period:

-- The policies should use the **Require multifactor authentication** grant control instead of the Custom Control grant.
+- The policies should use the **Require multifactor authentication** grant control instead of the custom control grant.

    >[!NOTE]
    >Grant controls based on authentication strengths, including the built-in MFA strength, aren't satisfied by the EAM.
 Policies should only be configured with **Require multifactor authentication**.
 We're actively working to support EAMs with authentication strengths.